 Other Restaurants: Ristorante Quadri, Riviera, and Ristorante Alle Corone are some other best restaurants to dine at in Venice.

-12. Wine Tour: When in Venice, drink as the Venetians do
+12. Wine Tour: When In Venice, Drink Like Venetians

 Whoever said that the best conversations happen over coffee, hadn’t had wine.
 Get along with your spouse to mingle over some of the finest wines in Venice.
 Book the popular wine tasting and winery tours, and live like the locals do.
 And while you’re at this zest, explore some of the best wines in the city and soothe your souls.